Common Property Problems

 A problem property is a property where the owner is having some form of difficulty or challenge in relation to their property.
 The outcome is that the owner will struggle to sell the property which is why many sellers turn to National Property Trade.
 We will buy any property for cash regardless of the issue or condition.

 A problem property can present itself in many forms, some of the examples are listed below:

-TENNANT ISSUES are common and the list below is not exhaustive.
-We will buy your property with the tenant in it and deal with the problem our purchase.
+Tenant Issues are common and the list below is not exhaustive.
+We will buy your property with the tenant in it and deal with the problem of our purchase.
 Some are more extreme than others but we have encountered them all.

 A property in a state of disrepair where the owner does not have the time, energy or means to upgrade the property is another common issue.

 - If a property is very bad then it will be deemed un-mortgageable or uninhabitable by a surveyor.
 This can be due to lack of hot water, toilet, shower or bathroom, electricity or a kitchen.

 This can be deemed as an existing or ongoing movement.
 In traditionally constructed buildings, it is natural for movement to occur continuously.
 The majority of the time these movements are very slight and will not affect the structure of the building.
 However, over time movement and settlement can result in structural issues.
 Structural issues can be relatively minor and easy to repair, or somewhat more serious and raise concern over the safety of the building.
 Therefore it is important to monitor and repair any structural problems before they become progressive and lead to structural failure.

 Environmental and biological factors can also affect building structure, such as damp and dry rot.
 It is more common in older buildings, unkempt buildings, basements or wet weather.